India's Modi to visit White House in June as Biden seeks to strengthen ties amid competition with China - ExBulletin

 US-India relations under Biden have been warm, but also marked by complexity, as Biden has sought stronger ties with the world’s largest democracy while seeking to counter China’s growing economic and military assertion in the Indo-Pacific region.

-Since taking office, Biden has sought to reinvigorate the Quad, an international partnership with the United States, Australia, India and Japan.
+Since coming to power, Biden has sought to reinvigorate the Quad, an international partnership with the United States, Australia, India and Japan.
 But unlike the other Quad countries and almost all other major US allies, India has imposed no sanctions on Russia and issued only limited criticism of its invasion of Ukraine.
 Russia is India’s largest supplier of military equipment.

 The partnership was first formed during the response to the 2004 Indian Ocean tsunami that killed some 230,000 people.
-Australian Prime Minister Anthony Albanese prepares to welcome Biden, Modi and Japanese Prime Minister Fumio Kishida for a Quadruple Leaders Summit in Sydney later this month.
+Australian Prime Minister Anthony Albanese is expected to host Biden, Modi and Japanese Prime Minister Fumio Kishida for a Quad Leaders’ Summit in Sydney later this month.

 As Biden sought to unite the world against Russia, India increased its imports of Russian oil.
 This has allowed India to boost energy supplies at discounted prices as its economy struggles to recover from the coronavirus pandemic.